Dane-Dawson/proptipus/README.md

 ### First, hide and seek with the movie list!

-Currently in state is a list of Proptipus' favorite movies saved as `favoriteMovies`, each including a title, genre, and his personal rating.
+Currently in state is a list of Proptipus' favorite movies saved as `favoriteMovies`, each including a title, genre, and his personal review.

 For our first step let's pass that entire array down into `TentacleEight` and iterate through it to create a post for each movie, following the structure currently built in the component.
 This is going to be kind of similar to what we did on `TentacleFour`!
 You can tell its working once you can see his (scrollable!) list of movies on the browser on his message "board".